 Richardson earned Oscar and BAFTA nominations for Platoon in 1986.
 He subsequently won Oscars for JFK and The Aviator, and other nominations for Born On The Fourth of July, Snow Falling On Cedars and Inglorious Bastards.

 Hugo is his 34th longform narrative film credit.
 Richardson’s previous co-ventures with Scorsese are the documentaries Shine A Light and George Harrison: Living In the Material World, and the narrative films Bringing Out The Dead, Shutter Island and The Aviator.
 Hugo was produced by GK Films for distribution by Entertainment Film Distributors in England and Paramount Pictures in the United States.

 Asa Butterfield portrays Hugo.
-Familiar faces in the ensemble cast include Johnny Depp, Jude Law, Sacha Baron Cohen and Ben Kingsley.
+Familiar faces in the ensemble cast include Johnny Depp, Jude Law, Sacha Baron Cohen, and Ben Kingsley.

-Q: What motivated the decision to produce Hugo in
+Q: What motivated the decision to produce Hugo in 3D format?

 RR: Hugo is based on an exceptional book composed predominantly of beautiful graphic illustrations.
 There is a narrative movement within the book where words step seamlessly into illustrations and the illustrations continue the narrative.
 I believe Marty’s decision to produce Hugo in 3D was based upon his desire to provide the most proficient and inspirational translation of the source material for the audience.

 Q: Did you do any research prior to production about 3D aesthetics and production techniques?
 If so, what did you learn that proved to be useful?

 RR: I did a fair amount of reading, including technical papers and interviews published since Avatar.
 We also discussed and viewed numerous 3D films from the golden period of cinema, including House Of Wax and Dial M For Murder, which was a fascinating twist from the 2D version.